Edmond Azemi

-Edmond "Edo" Azemi (born 19 September 1980) is a Kosovar-Albanian professional basketball player who plays for KB Prishtina in Kosovo Basketball Superleague and in Balkan International Basketball League.
+Edmond "Edo" Azemi (born 19 September 1980) is a Kosovan former professional basketball player who played for KB Prishtina in Kosovo Basketball Superleague and in Balkan International Basketball League.
+He is ethnically Albanian.
 Edmond Azemi is one of the most successful players in the history of basketball in Kosovo.
 He started the career in Kosovo in KB Prishtina.
 Most of the years he played with KB Prishtina team where he made history winning 10x Kosovo Basketball superleague, 9x Kosovo Cups, 3x Kosovo Supercups and 2x Balkan League.

 Edmond Azemi is a member of the Kosovo national basketball team from 2011.
 He was part of the Albanian national basketball team from 2004 to 2010.
 Azemi also holds a Croatian passport.

 Personal

 He was born in Doboj, SFR Yugoslavia to Albanian father and Croatian mother.
 He spent his teen years in Pristina, Kosovo and also started the career in KB Prishtina where he made history.
 Now Edmond Azemi lives in Pristina, he is married to Elma Ibro and they have two children.